moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 **Metrics recommendations based on domains**

-On navigating to the Metrics tab, by default, it recommends the metrics grouped by use cases, if you want the metrics recommendation based on the domain, simply navigate to the ‘Use-case’ drop-down and select the ‘Domain’ option, now you’ll get the metrics recommendation grouped by domains.
+By default, the **Metrics** tab recommends metrics grouped by use cases.
+To get metric recommendations based on the domain, navigate to the **Use-case** dropdown, select the **Domain** option, and the metrics will be grouped by domains.

 <center>
 <img src="/interfaces/data_product_hub/discovery/image%20(53).png" alt="DPH" style="width:20rem; border: 1px solid black;" />